Dice: History

 Games involving dice are mentioned in the ancient Indian Rigveda, Atharvaveda, Mahabharata and the Buddhist games list.
-Knucklebones was a game of skill played in ancient Greece; a derivative form had the four sides of bones receive different values like modern dice.
+Knucklebones was a game of skill played in ancient Greece; a derivative form had the four sides of the bones assigned different values, like modern dice.

 Although gambling was illegal, many Romans were passionate gamblers who enjoyed dicing, which was known as aleam ludere ("to play at dice").
 There were two sizes of Roman dice.
 Tali were large dice inscribed with one, three, four, and six pips on four sides.
 Tesserae were smaller dice with sides numbered from one to six.
 Twenty-sided dice date back to the 2nd century CE and from Ptolemaic Egypt as early as the 2nd century BCE.

 Dominoes and playing cards originated in China as developments from dice.
 The transition from dice to playing cards occurred in China around the Tang dynasty (618–907 CE), and coincides with the technological transition from rolls of manuscripts to block printed books.
 In Japan, dice were used to play a popular game called sugoroku.
 There are two types of sugoroku.
 Ban-sugoroku is similar to backgammon and dates to the Heian period (794–1185 CE), while e-sugoroku is a racing game.